 Instead the body stores that tension quietly.

 This is why many women feel the urge to eat when they are not hungry, even late at night.
+They may also be tempted to eat when tired or eat when overwhelmed.

 Their bodies are searching for relief.